 Thomas Indian School, American Indian boarding school in Cattaraugus Indian Reservation, New York, United States.

-Thomas Indian School is a campus with red brick buildings in Georgian Revival style located on the Cattaraugus Indian Reservation.
-The complex was designed by New York architects Barney and Chapman and features multiple structures that reflect institutional design from the early 1900s.
+Thomas Indian School is a campus of red brick buildings in Georgian Revival style on the Cattaraugus Indian Reservation in western New York State.
+The complex was designed by the New York architecture firm Barney and Chapman and groups several structures together as a registered historic district.

 The community of curious travelers